object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

     class CyclicGroup:
-        """A cyclic group represented by integer addition modulo group order."""
+        """A cyclic group represented by addition modulo group order."""

         def __init__(self, order):
             self.order = order

         def _validate(self, value):
-            """Ensure that value is a legitimate element value in this group.""" if not (isinstance(value, Integral) and 0 <= value < self.order): raise ValueError("Element value must be an integer" f" in the range [0, {self.order})")
+            """Ensure that value is an allowed element value in this group.""" if not (isinstance(value, Integral) and 0 <= value < self.order): raise ValueError("Element value must be an integer" f" in the range [0, {self.order})")

         def operation(self, a, b):
             """Perform the group operation on two values.